 The researchers found that heavy use of marijuana affects the brain in several regions, including tissues deep inside the brain and nerve fibers in the brain.
 These results are concerning as marijuana continues to become legal for medical and recreational uses in many states.

-Another recent medically reviewed study of marijuana use for long periods of time, and the brain highlights this last effect.
-According to the research, teenage marijuana abuse is linked to changes in the way the brain and body process stress.
+Another recent medically reviewed study of marijuana use for long periods of time and the brain highlights this last effect.
+According to the research, teenage marijuana abuse is linked to changes in the brain and body process stress.
 Heavy use of the drug, especially at a young age, can result in anxiety and increased stress hormones.
-What this means is a higher risk of impulsivity, poor judgment, and other issues that can lead to severe consequences- especially for teenagers.
+This means a higher risk of impulsivity, poor judgment, and other issues that can lead to severe consequences- especially for teenagers.

 Is Marijuana Addictive?

 Addressing teenage marijuana users is essential.
-Early use of drugs can result in lifelong addiction, learning problems, and mental health issues, we can’t ignore it.
-To give young people the best chance of having a healthy and prosperous life, we have to ensure we are using prevention, education, and treatment.
+Early use of drugs can result in lifelong addiction, learning problems, and mental health issues.
+We can’t ignore it.
+To give young people the best chance of having a healthy and prosperous life, we must ensure we are using prevention, education, and treatment.

 To educate teens and prevent early marijuana use, having open conversations is essential.
-Teenagers who are armed with the facts and aware of the consequences are more likely to avoid drug use.
+Teenagers armed with the facts and aware of the consequences are more likely to avoid drug use.